Novartis/EQP-QM/README.txt

     GTF file
     The GTF file needs to contain a "gene_id" field.
-Note that the standard GTF file provided by UCSC contains the transcript id as the gene_id.
+Note that the standard GTF file provided by UCSC contains the transcript id in the "gene_id" field.
 EQP-QM will generate counts for the transcripts in this case, however, these cannot be considered as transcript abundance estimates; in particular, one read can contribute to many transcripts.
 Ensembl GTF files work without problems.